sagemath/trac_to_gh/Issue 6107.md

 # Issue 6107: [with patch, needs review] misc. fixes for symbolics for 4.0.rc0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6107

 Original creator: mhansen